Japan poultry quota

 Apply for a JAEPA quota certificate for poultry

-To apply for a quota certificate for a consignment of poultry, you must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.
+To apply for a quota certificate for a consignment of poultry, an exporter must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.

-To complete the RFP you may need to refer to the eligible AHECC codes.
+To complete the RFP exporters may need to refer to the eligible AHECC codes.

 If you can’t find your Harmonised Schedule code (HS Code), then the product can’t be exported under quota.
 Visit the Department of Foreign Affairs and Trade’s website to find out what JAEPA means for your export.

 Historical quota usage

 The Export Control (Tariff Rate Quotas) Order 2019 governs the rules around quota for pork to Japan.
 Exporters should be familiar with the order.

 JAEPA eliminates or reduces barriers to trade in goods between Japan and Australia.
 JAEPA entered into force on 15 January 2015.
 More information on the broader outcomes of the agreement can be found on the Department of Foreign Affairs and Trade’s website.

 The Quota Unit collects and manages the data presented on this website for commercial and government use.
 The data comes from the RFPs received by the department.